 "I've missed you too, Dad.
 The house looks great.
 It's about time you made some improvements."
-In my five year absence since he and my mother divorced, Charlie had the entire house redone.
-The whole kitchen had been replaced and modernized; two more bedrooms and two bathrooms were added to the upstairs as well as the addition of a huge den connected to the downstairs living room.
+In my five year absence since my parents divorced, Charlie had the entire house redone.
+The whole kitchen had been replaced and modernized; two more bedrooms and a bathroom were added to the upstairs, as well as the addition of a huge den connecting to the downstairs living room.
 It was still my home, but at the same time…not.
-I loved that the house was clean and new, but hated that it was no longer the home I grew up in.
+I loved that the house was clean and new, but hated that it no longer resembled the home I grew up in.

 "Yeah well, Esme convinced me that it was time to update.
 It's a good investment in the long run."

 "Esme?"
-I asked with an eyebrow quirked, pausing as I started up the stairs.
+I asked, quirking an eyebrow as I started up the stairs.

 He jerked his thumb in the direction of the house down the block.
 The monstrous, ostentatious, ill fitted for the neighborhood mini- mansion that had been constructed and moved into a year ago by the Cullen family.

 The block Charlie lived on was a long, wooded dead end street with only two tiny houses on it.
-Alice Brandon and her mother lived across the street in a style house identical to this one.
-But this newly constructed eyesore on the end of the block, set back a few hundred feet into the woods, made the two existing houses look like pitiful little shacks compared to it.
+Alice Brandon and her mom lived across the street in a style house identical to this one.
+But this eyesore at the end of the block, set back a few hundred feet into the woods, made the two existing houses look like pitiful shacks compared to it.
 It was bigger than the home Phil had us move into and I thought that was huge.
-It was a beautiful home, but it didn't fit in Forks…at all.
+The Cullens' was a beautiful home, but it didn't fit in Forks…at all.

 Along with other town gossip, Charlie had filled me in on the changes to the neighborhood on the drive home from the airport.
 However, he neglected to give me specific details on the residents of the Cullen home.

 "She's pretty, I gather?"
-I wiggled my eyebrows teasing Charlie about being immune to a gorgeous woman's seductive wiles.
+I enjoyed teasing Charlie about being immune to a gorgeous woman's seductive wiles.

 "Yes, Esme is attractive, and very happily married.
 She's just exceptionally persuasive and good at her job, is all."
 Apparently, Esme Cullen used to own an interior design company in Chicago before she relocated.